 Read : Binsar through my eyes

 We were shifted to the scenically perched Kullu Machan for an even more royal experience.
 It was a bigger cottage and aromatic too having been made entirely of devdhar wood.
 We behaved like excited kids, opening all the windows and clicking pictures of the birds eye view of the resort.

 There’s a balcony to sit and laze while the world goes by.
 We were enchanted and danced with the staff when they put on a rare performance of Himachali folk dance for us in the evening.
-It is a subtle form with slow movements.
+It is a subtle form of dance with slow movements and Himachali songs are so pleasing to the ears.
 Pure delight to remember those songs with much fondness.
-The night from our balcony held breathtaking views of the stars above and the entire resort bathed in perfectly placed lantern lights.
+The night from our balcony held breathtaking views of the stars above and the entire resort twinkled in perfectly placed lantern lights.

 This place deserves to be among the various lists of top resorts in India for letting travellers have a real taste of Himachal Pradesh and keeping the traditional aspects in mind including the use of mud, stone and wood in the construction.
 Next time instead of heading to Manali; think about coming here and forgetting your worldly troubles in the lap of nature and amazing hospitality.
 Their staff are worth emulating, always with a smile on their faces dressed in impeccable white and a Himachali cap.